jordan4ibanez/minetest-rust/README.md

 - I'm probably forgetting something

 ## Next up
-- Opening a window with winit
+- Opening a window with SDL2
 - Render a triangle with wgpu
 - Rendering some text in the window
 - A basic GUI (minetest formspec/HUD)